CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/transport.md

 You can adjust the overall volume while maintaining the volume balance between tracks.

 Drag the knob left/right or up/down to adjust.
-Hold down the ++shift++ key while dragging for fine adjustment.
+Hold down the ++shift++ key while dragging for fine-tuning.

 Press ++ctrl++ and left-click the knob to reset it to the default value (0db); double-click the knob to enter the value manually.